An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Literature Review

 Besides retinography analysis, there have been some important recent developments regarding the segmentation of blood vessels in the brain, such as the DeepVesselNet pipeline \cite{Tetteh2020}.
-The pipeline addresses the issue of collecting and annotating structures in large volumetric data.
+This pipeline addresses the issue of collecting and annotating structures in large volumetric data.
 The authors suggested applying a pre-training step using a database composed of artificially generated blood vessels.
-This approach allowed earlier convergence of the neural network while maintaining a high-quality segmentation. \textcite{Todorov2020} presented a methodology for analyzing important characteristics of whole mouse brain vasculature.
-The network architecture used was similar to DeepVesselNet, with the exception of the input layer that used two-channel images.
+This transfer learning approach allowed a faster network convergence while maintaining a high-quality segmentation. \textcite{Todorov2020} presented a methodology for analyzing important characteristics of whole mouse brain vasculature.
+The network architecture used was similar to DeepVesselNet, except for the input layer, which used two-channel images.
+A transfer learning approach involving artificially generated data was also used.
 With only 0.02\% of the collected mouse brain being annotated, the authors were able to segment the vasculature with high accuracy. \textcite{Kirst2020} also defined a methodology for the segmentation of whole mouse brain vasculature using a combination of traditional methods and CNNs.
 While capillaries could be segmented by image filtering, thicker vessels appeared as hollow tubes.
-Thus, a CNN trained with artificially generated data was used to fill hollow regions.
+Thus, a CNN trained with synthetic data was used to fill hollow regions.

-The majority of the developed methodologies were aimed mainly in improving the segmentation accuracy of blood vessels.
+The majority of the developed methodologies were aimed mainly at improving the segmentation accuracy of blood vessels.
 Despite the development of additional performance metrics such as clDice~\cite{shit2021cldice}, the influence of segmentation on downstream tasks, such as blood vessel morphometry, has rarely been addressed.